karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 ```

 A template pack, in the form of a .nupkg NuGet package, requires that **all templates be stored in the content folder** within the package.
-So I have created a powershell that does exactly this and also bundles everything together using the ``nuget.exe`` executable.
+I have also built a Powershell script that fetches nuget.exe from internet, bundles everything together and creates the package using the ``nuget pack`` command.

 ```powershell
 Set-StrictMode -Version Latest